kim-ja/Windsualise/README.md

 ## Wind Turbine Data Visualisation Interface developed at University of Strathclyde, Technology &amp; Innovation Centre
 ###### Developed by Kim Janovski, under supervision of Alan Turnbull and Sofia Koukoura

-**In order to run the app, windrose package needs to be installed - https://github.com/python-windrose/windrose - To install this package with conda run following:\
-conda install -c conda-forge windrose**

 Aim was to write a graphical user interface that can simplify the process of visualising big sets of raw operational data, and remove the inital scrutiny of tinkering with the code to create quick plots.